riyer15/pennapps-16sp/README.md

 4. Close Xcode, and then open (double-click) your project's `.xcworkspace` file to launch Xcode.
 From this time onwards, you must use the `.xcworkspace` file to open the project.

+5. Create a new plist ([property list](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/PropertyLists/Introduction/Introduction.html)) file called `api_keys.plist` in `pennapps-16sp`:

+	File > New > File... > OS X / Resource > Property List

+6. In `api_keys.plist`, create a new key-value pair under the Root.
+The key should be `google_maps_sdk`, and the value should be of type String.
+Ask Veronica for the API key.